LiquidityGate/lqg-ai/documents/articles/mirror-riskManagementProblem.md

 DeFi is still nascent and developing, with many of its components still to be refined in the coming years.
 Yet, if we are being honest with ourselves, there are also parts of the stack we should spend more time challenging.
 Decentralized risk management has largely been a taboo topic as it has become critical to the security of some DeFi platforms while remaining very centralized and opaque to most.
-Let’s look at the state of risk management today, primarily through the lens of decentralized lending (which is what we do over at Morpho).
-After building in the space for two years, Morpho has become the third-largest lending platform with nearly $1B supply, but it is also the largest lending pool user.
+Let’s look at the state of risk management today, primarily through the lens of decentralized lending (which is what we do over at LQG).
+After building in the space for two years, LQG has become the third-largest lending platform with nearly $1B supply, but it is also the largest lending pool user.
 This gives us a unique perspective on how risk management should (or should not) be more effectively “incorporated” into lending platforms.

 Why are most lending platforms DAO-managed?
 First, we must acknowledge the relative success of existing lending platforms using DAOs to risk-manage complex pools.
 Their Decentralized Brokers (https://twitter.com/PaulFrambot/status/1674808300968243200?s=20) approach was a great way to build platforms from 0 to $10B.
 Notably, it provides: